SuperFlyTV/xkeys/README.md

 (If you're planning something big, [please open an issue](https://github.com/SuperFlyTV/xkeys/issues/new) to announce it first, and spark discussions.

 ### Coding style and tests

 Please follow the same coding style as the rest of the repository when you type.

-Before committing, be sure to run `yarn test` to ensure your code passes the linting and unit tests.
+Before committing, be sure to run `yarn lint` and `yarn test` to ensure your code passes the linting and unit tests.

 ### License

 By contributing, you agree that your contributions will be licensed under its MIT License.